zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/em-fleet-maintenance-patching-ui/em-fleet-maintenance-patching-ui.md

 -   Create Oracle Database Software Gold Image
 -   Subscribe Database to Gold Image
 -   Deploy Gold Image to Database Host
--   Migrate Oracle Database Listener from old Oracle Home to newly Deployed Oracle Home
+-   Migrate Oracle Database Listener from old Oracle home to newly Deployed Oracle home
 -   Update (Patch) Database from 18.3 to 18.10
 -   Rollback (Un-patch) Database from 18.10 to 18.3
--   Clean up old Oracle Homes -->
+-   Clean up old Oracle homes -->

 This completes this lab.